IndoorAtlas Developer Service Terms and Conditions

 5. Right to Access and Use the Company Service and the Company Software

-During the Term, you have the right to access and use the Company Positioning Service and the Company Software – they are not sold to you.
+During the Term, you have the above mentioned right to access and use the Company Positioning Service and the Company Software – they are not sold to you.
 You agree that the Company and its licensors own all right, title and interest in and to the Company Positioning Service and/or the Company Software, including all Intellectual Property Rights therein.
-You agree not to delete or in any manner alter the copyright, trademark or other proprietary rights notices or markings which may appear on the Company Positioning Service and/or the Company Software.
+You agree not to delete or in any manner alter the copyright, trademark or other proprietary rights notices or markings which may appear on the Company Positioning Service and/or the Company Software or use the Company Positioning Service and/or the Company Software in a manner which could cause the Company to infringe the granted exclusive rights for Excluded Industries and Sectors defined above.

 6. Data Use